simplificator/fsm/README.markdown

 ## Usage
     class Water
       include FSM
+      # The state machine is specified as a block in define_fsm.
       define_fsm do
         # now define all the states
         # you can add :enter / :exit callbacks (callback can be a String, Symbol or Proc)